ASEAN chief voices alarm at China plan to board ships in disputed waters

 "Chinese provocation by boarding foreign vessels would roil global financial markets, add to global economic uncertainty, and impact global trade that would impact China as well," said Scott Harrison, managing director of Pacific Strategies and Assessments in Manila.

-(Additional reporting by Manuel Mogato in the Philippines, Kevin Lim in Singapore, Ben Blanchard in China, Paul Carsten and Amy Sawitta Lefevre in Bangkok, and Andrew Quinn and David Alexander in Washington; Editing by Raju Gopalakrishnan, Dean Yates and Jim Loney)
+(Additional reporting by Manuel Mogato in the Philippines, Kevin Lim in Singapore, Ben Blanchard in China, Paul Carsten and Amy Sawitta Lefevre in Bangkok; Editing by Raju Gopalakrishnan and Dean Yates)